SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 * ASP.NET Core
 * Console apps (.NET Framework and .NET Core)

- In addition to the quick start below, there are several other Steeltoe sample applications that you can choose from when looking for help in understanding how to make use of this client:
+ In addition to the quick start below, there are several other Steeltoe sample applications that you can choose from when looking for help in understanding how to use this client:

 * [AspDotNet4/Fortune-Teller-Service4](https://github.com/SteeltoeOSS/Samples/tree/master/Discovery/src/AspDotNet4/Fortune-Teller-Service4) - same as the Quick Start below, but built for ASP.NET 4.x and using the Autofac IOC container
 * [AspDotNet4/Fortune-Teller-UI4](https://github.com/SteeltoeOSS/Samples/tree/master/Discovery/src/AspDotNet4/Fortune-Teller-UI4) - same as the Quick Start below, but built for ASP.NET 4.x and using the Autofac IOC container
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) - a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, and secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot microservices-based sample app illustrating inter-operability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

  The source code for discovery can be found [here](https://github.com/SteeltoeOSS/Discovery).

 ## 1.1 Quick Start

-This quick start makes use of multiple ASP.NET Core applications to illustrate how to use the Steeltoe Discovery client to register and fetch services from an Eureka Server running locally on your development machine and also how to take that same set of applications and push them to Cloud Foundry and make use of an Eureka Server operating there.
+This quick start uses multiple ASP.NET Core applications to illustrate how to use the Steeltoe Discovery client to register and fetch services from an Eureka Server running locally on your development machine and also how to take that same set of applications and push them to Cloud Foundry and use an Eureka Server operating there.

 The application consists of two components; a Fortune-Teller-Service which registers a FortuneService and a Fortune-Teller-UI which discovers the service and fetches fortunes from it.

+### 1.1.1 Running Locally

-### 1.1.1  Start Eureka Server Locally
+#### 1.1.1.1 Start Eureka Server

 In this step, we will fetch a GitHub repository from which we can start up a Netflix Eureka Server locally on our desktop.
 This server has been pre-configured to listen for service registrations and discovery requests at <http://localhost:8761/eureka> .

 ```bash
 > git clone https://github.com/spring-cloud-samples/eureka.git